What is level term life insurance?

 Remember that when you compare level term life insurance, it’s not all about price.
 You should look at the percentage of claims paid, and whether the policy includes elements you may need such as Accidental Death Benefit or the ability to increase cover on certain life events.

-Some insurers offer extras such as free legal advice, access to counselling services and a number of discounts, so if these are important to you then make sure this is something you compare life insurance policies by.
+And finally, some insurers offer extras such as free legal advice, access to counselling services and a number of discounts, so if these are important to you then make sure this is something you compare life insurance policies by.